afally/weather-data/README.md

 - Node.js: Download and install Node.js from the official website: https://nodejs.org

-Before you start the application, you need to set up an environment variable to store your API key.
+Before you start the application, you need to set up an environment variables.
 Here's how you can do it:

 ```bash
 PORT=3001